 Julie Podstolski is an established Fremantle artist working in coloured pencils.
-Her diverse new exhibition records the bird life of Fremantle, the night streets of Kyoto, the mysterious, secretive and evocative world of maiko and geiko (geisha) who live in Kyoto, and 'poster' images of Western woman.
+Her diverse new exhibition records the bird life of Fremantle, the night streets of Kyoto, the mysterious, secretive and evocative world of maiko and geiko (geisha) who live in Kyoto, and 'poster' images of Western women.

 Julie originally trained in painting, undertaking a Diploma of Fine Arts at the University of Canterbury, New Zealand from 1978-80.
 After moving to Australia in 1982, Julie began exploring coloured pencils, a medium she now works with exclusively and has refined over the decades.